 Is Geo-Blocking Illegal?

-No, geo-blocking and geo-restricting aren’t illegal.
-On the contrary, they are the result of legally-binding contracts agreed to by the streaming companies (Netflix, Hulu, Pandora, etc.).
+No, geoblocking isn’t illegal.
+On the contrary, it is the result of legally-binding contracts agreed to by the streaming companies (Netflix, Hulu, Pandora, etc.).

-That being said, it’s understandable that you would be angry when you can’t watch a show or listen to music on a service that you have paid for!
+That said, it’s understandable to be angry when you can’t watch a show or listen to music on a service that you paid for!

-However, as the landscape of online streaming changes, there’s a good chance geo-restricting won’t even be necessary in the future.
+However, as the landscape of online streaming changes, there’s a good chance geoblocking won’t even be necessary in the future.